salykova/salykova.github.io/_posts/2024-07-01-matmul-cpu.markdown

 By efficiently parallelizing the code with **just 3 lines of OpenMP directives**, it's both scalable and easy to understand.
 The implementation hasn't been tested on other CPUs, so I would appreciate feedback on its performance on your hardware.
 Although the code targets a wide variety of processors with FMA3 and AVX2 instructions, please don't expect peak performance without fine-tuning the hyperparameters, such as *the number of threads, kernel, and block sizes*, unless you are running it on a Ryzen 7700(X).
 Additionally, on some Intel CPUs with AVX-512, the OpenBLAS implementation might be notably faster due to AVX-512 instructions, which were intentionally omitted here to support a broader range of processors.
 In this tutorial, we'll implement matrix multiplication in C from scratch and learn how to optimize and parallelize code on CPUs.
 This is my first time writing a blog post.
 If you enjoy it, please subscribe and share it!
 I would be happy to hear feedback from all of you.
 This is the first part of my planned two-part blog series.
 In the second part, we will learn how to optimize matrix multiplication on GPUs.
 Stay tuned!

 **P.S.
 I'm always eager for new challenges and opportunities.
-If you're interested in collaborating to create something amazing, feel free to reach out!**
+If you're interested in collaborating to create something amazing, feel free to reach out!
+My contact information is available on the homepage.**

 ## Intro